fabianmichael/kirby-imageset/readme.md

 ## 9 Known Bugs & Limitations

-Safari 10
+**Safari 10**

-: When an image set appears within an element that uses CSS multi-colum layout (`column-count > 1`), the fade-in animation for lazy-loaded image sets does not work.
+When an image set appears within an element that uses CSS multi-colum layout (`column-count > 1`), the fade-in animation for lazy-loaded image sets does not work.
 However, the loaded image is displayed correctly.
 Currently, there is no way to fix this as far as I know.

-Printing
+**Printing**

-: Although it’s possible to trigger loading of images when a user hits the print button, that does not necessarily mean that images are generated before the browser generates its print preview or the user starts to print.
+Although it’s possible to trigger loading of images when a user hits the print button, that does not necessarily mean that images are generated before the browser generates its print preview or the user starts to print.
 A workaround for this is to preload all images after the page has been loaded.
-This ensures that image sets are loaded after other resources like JS and CSS files, but loads every image on the page and thus basically disables lazy-loading: <pre><code>&lt;script&gt;
+This ensures that image sets are loaded after other resources like JS and CSS files, but loads every image on the page and thus basically disables lazy-loading:

+<pre><code>&lt;script&gt;
 window.lazySizesConfig = window.lazySizesConfig || {};
 window.lazySizesConfig.preloadAfterLoad = true;
 &lt;/script&gt;